 Fishing is a timeless tradition enjoyed by millions of people of all ages, and New York State has some of the finest fishing waters in the nation.
 Many of these waters, however, can be difficult to access because they are privately owned.
-Since 1935, the Department of Environmental Conservation (DEC) has worked with private landowners to ensure access to these prime fishing waters.
+Since 1935, the DEC has worked with private landowners to ensure access to these prime fishing waters.
 During that time, nearly 1,300 miles of public fishing rights (PFR) easements have been purchased on over 400 streams across the state.
 The landowners participating in this worthwhile program are the key to its success, and the reason that our children will be able to continue enjoying fishing.
-As an owner of land along one of thestate’s waterways, you may qualify to participate in and receive the benefits of this program.
+As an owner of land along one of the state’s waterways, you may qualify to participate in and receive the benefits of this program.

 Public Fishing Rights